Home

 The Truth Slips Out

-Thinking back, I remembered a couple things that didn’t seem right.
-Subconsciously, this was probably not a total shock.
-Anyway, I was leaving for college in a few days.
+I was leaving for college in a few days.
 So finding birth parents was not a priority.

 A Sudden Revelation

 It seems my birth mother actually came to live with my adoptive parents during the last months of her pregnancy.
 This happened in Lansing, where my father worked and my adoptive parents lived for awhile.
-After my birth, Jackie returned to her home town where she died in an auto accident.
+After my birth, Jackie returned to her home town where she subsequently died in an auto accident.
 My adoptive parents moved back to their small home town.
 And that’s where I grew up.

 While that was big news, my father had even bigger news.